Pulsar Timing Residual induced by Wideband Ultralight Dark Matter with Spin 0, 1, 2: Introduction

 where $T_{\text{s}}$ is the span between the maximum and minimum times of arrival in the pulsar timing array, and $f_{\text{s}}\equiv 1/T_{\text{s}}$.

-PTA is also sensitive to the non-gravitational wave signals, such as the ultralight dark matter through the timing residual \cite{Khmelnitsky:2013lxt,Porayko:2014rfa,Porayko:2018sfa}.
-Oscillating ultralight bosons across the cosmic space are interesting dark matter candidates \cite{Hu:2000ke,Hui:2016ltb, Arias:2012az}, which can be either axion-like pseudo scalars or scalar fields such as moduli \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Svrcek:2006yi}.
-The ultralight dark photon field (vector) oscillation \cite{Nelson:2011sf,Nomura:2019cvc,Salehian:2020asa}, as well as the dark massive graviton oscillation as dark matter from bi-metric gravity \cite{Aoki:2016zgp,Babichev:2016hir,Marzola:2017lbt, Armaleo:2019gil}, produced during inflation were also proposed.
+PTA is also sensitive to the nongravitational wave signals, such as the ultralight dark matter through the timing residuals \cite{Khmelnitsky:2013lxt,Porayko:2014rfa,Porayko:2018sfa}.
+Oscillating ultralight bosons across the cosmic space are interesting dark matter candidates \cite{Hu:2000ke,Hui:2016ltb, Arias:2012az}, which can be either axionlike pseudoscalars or scalar fields such as moduli \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Svrcek:2006yi}.
+The ultralight dark photon field (vector) oscillation \cite{Nelson:2011sf, Salehian:2020asa, Nomura:2019cvc}, as well as the dark massive graviton oscillation as dark matter from bimetric gravity \cite{Aoki:2016zgp,Babichev:2016hir,Marzola:2017lbt, Armaleo:2019gil,Armaleo:2020yml,Armaleo:2020efr}, produced during inflation were also proposed.

 The ultralight dark matter can be described by a collection of plane waves with energy ${m}c^2$ and momentum ${m} v$, with the typical velocity $v\simeq 10^{-3} c$ in the halo.
-The de Broglie wavelength is

-Most of the pulsars in the PTA are located around the distances of order kpc from the earth, within a couple of wavelengths.
-Especially this ultralight dark matter, also known as the fuzzy dark matter was suggested to resolve small-scale problems of the cold collisionless dark matter models \cite{Hu:2000ke,Hui:2016ltb}.
-Notice that these explanations are in tension with the Lyman-alpha forest constraints with a mass around $10^{-22}$ eV \cite{Irsic:2017yje}, although similar constraints on the vector(dark photon)/massive graviton ultralight cases are not that clear yet.
+The de Broglie wavelength is $ \lambda_{\text {dB}}=\frac{2\pi\hbar}{{m} v} \simeq 4 \text{kpc} \left(\frac{10^{-23}\text{eV}}{m}\right) \left(\frac{10^{-3}}{v}\right)$.
+Especially, the ultralight dark matter with the mass around $10^{-23}$ eV, also known as the fuzzy dark matter, was suggested to resolve small-scale problems of the cold collisionless dark matter models \cite{Hu:2000ke,Hui:2016ltb}.
+However, if the single scalar field accounts for the whole dark matter density in the Galaxy, then these explanations are in tension with the latest Lyman-alpha forest constraints with the mass below $2 \times 10^{-20}$ eV~\cite{Irsic:2017yje,Armengaud:2017nkf,Kobayashi:2017jcf,Rogers:2020ltq,Hui:2021tkt}.
+The bound becomes more stringent if accounting for the quantum pressure \cite{Zhang:2017chj, Nori:2018pka}, and can also be affected by considering different self-interactions \cite{Desjacques:2017fmf}.
+For the wideband case with a spread mass spectrum, there have not been systematic studies on the simulation.
+The constraints on the vector(dark photon)/tensor ultralight cases are not that clear yet in the literature.